mhered/Ponencias_ROSConES_2025/README.md

 ## License and Acknowledgements

-All resources are provided for educational and community use under an open-source license.
+Original contributions (code, notes, etc) are provided for educational and community use under an open-source license.
+External resources quoted or linked from the repo are subject to their own licensing terms.

 Special thanks to the ROS 2 and LeRobot communities, and to everyone contributing to accessible, open robotics.